Hynexly

 Why the Biggest Market Revision Was in Oil and Fuel

 The report's March-to-April reset is unusually large.
 On page 4, the EIA shows Brent's 2026 average forecast rising 22% from the prior STEO, while retail gasoline increases 10.6% and retail diesel 16.7%.
-That scale of revision tells investors two things at once.
+That scale of revision tells market readers two things at once.

 First, the market impact is immediate.
 The EIA says Brent averaged $103/b in March and daily Brent prices reached almost $128/b on April 2.
 It also expects the Brent-WTI spread to peak at $15/b in April because Brent is more directly exposed to shipping costs and lost Middle East flows.
 That favors assets exposed to global crude pricing and can keep international benchmarks firmer than inland U.S. crude.